karina-klinkeviciute/rainbow-challenge-front/README.md

 - **WrapperMainWidget( { required mainArea, bodyBackgroundColor })** - displays a Scaffold structure with standard setup.

+- **ChallengeHeadlineWidget({ required title, required points })** - displays a headline in single challenge page templates.
+It includes the title and points.
+UI work is in progress.

+- **ChallengeDescriptionWidget({ description })** - displays a description in single challenge page if it exists.
+Uses HtmlWidget().
+UI work is in progress.

 ## Constants

 A list of constants that can be used for navigation and API, and perhaps to store some other values.
 Can be found in `lib/constants` folder.